 Not typically a standard feature of traditional subscription billing software, this model requires advanced billing engine capabilities to calculate the amount of usage over the set amount.
 Within SaaS businesses, this type of pricing is dependent upon a mediation engine.

 Also referred to as usage or consumption-based pricing, organizations with advanced subscription billing software capabilities can also deploy pay-as-you-go subscription pricing.
 Under this arrangement, customers are charged regularly, but the specific amount they pay depends on service or product usage.

 Benefits of Subscription Billing Software

-For both businesses and consumers alike, subscription billing software offers many benefits, including the simplicity and predictability of knowing receivable amounts and the total cost of each billing period.
+For both businesses and consumers alike, subscription billing software offers many benefits,.
+This includes the simplicity and predictability of knowing receivable amounts and the total cost of each billing period.
 From the business’ perspective, they receive a predictable and consistent cash flow, higher collections and customer retention, and billing and business model simplicity.

 From the customer’s perspective – whether a business or consumer – they benefit from predictable expenses, cost-effective access since automatic payments reduce missed payment penalties, access to high-quality offerings at an affordable price, and auto pay convenience.

 The benefits highlighted above, as well as others, is one of the primary reasons subscription billing models continue to flourish.
 Today, companies in every industry and market are implementing subscription business models to attract customers and retain them over the long run.
 However, does this mean that all organizations can successfully implement subscription billing?

 Subscription Billing: Key Requirements

 There are several key requirements and capabilities organizations must have to successfully implement subscription billing.
 When requirements aren’t met, businesses will find themselves unable to take full advantage of this business model without incurring increased complexity within their billing operations.
 Subscription billing may be right for you if you are able to: